automata-tech/snowflake/README.md

 `yarn export`

-This will put a static version of the site in `out/`.
+This will put a static version of the site in `out/`. (note that it will assume that the website will be served under the `/snowflake/` path, see `next.config.js` for more information)

 ## Future work